 - Exercise to keep core muscles and joints strong.

 - Perform exercises and stretching specific to the lower back and neck, such as yoga.

 - Maintain a well-balanced diet.

 - Maintain the correct posture when standing and sitting.

-- Do not smoke cigarettes and limit the intake of alcohol.
-Smoking has been linked to the degeneration of the cartilaginous discs that lie between the vertebrae.
-Alcohol dehydrates, can contribute to weight gain and can negatively interact with many physiologic processes.
+- Do not smoke cigarettes, and limit the intake of alcohol.
+Smoking has been linked to the degeneration of the discs between the vertebrae.
+Alcohol dehydrates, can contribute to weight gain, and can increase your risk of damaged discs and joints.